 Variations: You can use any of your favorites spices like ground cinnamon or ground nutmeg and add to the fruit or crumble mixture, I would add ½ a teaspoon.
 You can make this gluten free, just make sure your oats are gluten free and swap out the all purpose flour for a one to one gluten free all purpose flour.

-Let's Build the Ultimate Apple Crisp
+Let's Build the Perfect Crumble

 ★★★★★ Please let me know if you make this recipe by leaving a star rating and comment below!